statesman/census-home/README.md

 * Update the `slug` and `projectsDirectory` variables in `Gruntfile.js`.
 * Update the `thumbnail` and `url` variables at the top of `index.php`.
 * Run the default `grunt` task.

+**NOTE:** One difference with this project compared to other single-page-projects is the inclusion of a `keep:` command in the ftppush node of the `.Gruntfile`.
+This ensures the projects published inside it are not blown away by this project.

 ### Public folder
 There is a `public` folder that has the published files: